Caltech-IPAC/hiresprv/sphinx/performance.rst

     :alt: radial velocity standard stars

     Radial velocity timeseries of several RV standard stars.
 The names of the stars and the RMS of the velocities are annotated in the figure.
+Velocities for the same stars from CLS I (Rosenthal et al. 2020) and LCES (`Butler et al. 2017 <https://ui.adsabs.harvard.edu/abs/2017AJ....153..208B/abstract>`_) are overplotted in blue and red respectively.
 The plotted uncertainties do not include instrumental or astrophysical jitter.

 Comparison with California Planet Search Pipeline